-Cyber-attacks reported by more than half of UK companies
+Cyber-attacks reported by more than 50 percent of UK companies

 They may feel like they won’t be targeted, as we tend to only read about large breaches in the press.
 If they incorrectly feel that they won’t be targeted, they may be less likely to spend on cyber security.